rstraub/rstraub.github.io/_posts/2021-08-08-improving-with-codekatas.md

 ---
-layout: post
-title:  "🥋 How to become a better developer with CodeKatas"
 author: Roy Straub
-categories: [Craftsmanship]
+categories:
-tags: [Deliberate Practice, CodeKatas]
-image: assets/images/4-honing.jpg
+- Craftsmanship
+comments: true
-description: "Improving your skills as a developer is critical, but how do you do that effectively?
-CodeKatas are a great way to do so, I'll explain the what and why right here."
+description: Improving your skills as a developer is critical, but how do you do that effectively?
+CodeKatas are a great way to do so, I'll explain the what and why right here.
 featured: false
 hidden: false
-comments: true
+image: assets/images/4-honing.jpg
+layout: post
 redirect_from:
 - /kracht-van-codekatas/
+tags:
+- Deliberate Practice
+- CodeKatas
+title: "\U0001F94B How to become a better developer with CodeKatas"
 ---

 _Practice makes perfect_, and we developers can hone our skills with the _CodeKata_.